God of War (2018 video game): Development

 The entire game is played in a single shot with no camera cuts; there are no loading screens and no fades to black between gameplay and cutscenes.
 Barlog said about forty percent of the team did not originally agree with this decision due to the increased work and production to implement the feature, especially since this was the first time that a one-shot technique was being used for a three-dimensional AAA game.
 This meant Barlog had no examples to show if this would work or was a good idea.
 (Note: Games like Metal Gear Solid V: The Phantom Pain (2015) and Hellblade: Senua's Sacrifice (2017), both in development around the same time as God of War, utilized similar one-shot techniques.)
-After the game was finished and the team got to play through it, Barlog said they finally understood his vision and said it was a feature they should use from now on.
+After the team played through the finished game, Barlog said they finally understood his vision and said it was a feature they should use from now on.
 Barlog had originally pitched the idea for a one-shot camera while he was at Crystal Dynamics working on Tomb Raider (2013), but he was turned down.
 Sony, however, was much more supportive of Barlog's creative ideas.
 Furthermore, Barlog and lead level designer Rob Davis were also influenced by the Resident Evil series, particularly Resident Evil 4 (2005)'s "combination of poised camera exploration and scavenging" and Resident Evil 7 (2017)'s "strong vision" from a team making "bold decisions, and actually hav[ing] the audience follow them".
 Barlog noted how there was initial disagreement over the camera distance.
 He wanted it close whereas the combat team wanted it further away, like the Assassin's Creed and Batman: Arkham games; he eventually convinced the team to go with a close camera.